Mui tsai: Hong Kong

 During the mid-19th century, the British Slavery Abolition Act 1833 and Slave Trade Act 1807 were enacted.
 Before 1923, the Hong Kong government did not impose any restrictions on the transfer of girls as mui tsais, as this was treated as a family matter or traditional custom.
 Kathleen Simon, Viscountess Simon, fought for several decades to free the remaining mui tsai.

-In 1922, after press campaigns in Britain and support from MPs (including John Ward in the House of Commons), the Secretary of State for the ColoniesWinston Churchill, pledged that the mui tsai system in Hong Kong would be abolished within one year.
+In 1922, after press campaigns in Britain and support from MPs (including John Ward in the House of Commons), the Secretary of State for the Colonies Winston Churchill, pledged that the mui tsai system in Hong Kong would be abolished within one year.
 Under pressure from the British Parliament, the Legislative Council of Hong Kong enacted the Female Domestic Service Bill the next year, prohibiting further importations and transfers of mui tsais.
 The demand for registration of all mui tsais, however, was postponed.
 The new law was never seriously observed.

 The mui tsai issue soon came under international scrutiny.
 Facing strong political pressure, the Hong Kong government enacted the Female Domestic Service Ordinance in 1923.
 All mui tsais had to be registered prior to 31 May 1930.
 Afterwards, no registration and thus no sale was allowed.
 Inspectors were appointed to pay visits to the mui tsais to ensure that they were not ill-treated and had had their wages paid.

 The report of slavery in China to the Temporary Slavery Commission (TSC) of 1924-1926 described the Mui Tsai trade in girls, which was a matter given international attention at this time.
 Hong Kong refused to provide any information with the motivation that there was no slavery in Hong Kong.
 In 1926, Britain became one of the signatories to the International Slavery Convention of the League of Nations.

 The latest case was reported in 2005.
 Chinese parents received a financial relief for their daughter who was transferred to Hong Kong.
 She worked incessantly from dawn to dusk.
 After physical tortures she was admitted to the hospital.